 What are the Different Setting Levels?

 Not all cribs are the same.
+There are regular cribs, mini cribs, or cribs with a changing table.
 Some have higher and lower setting levels compared to other types of cribs.
 There are different setting levels where you can adjust the height of the crib by increments.
 This is so you don’t lower the crib too much.
 You see the holes in the crib I use below which indicates the setting levels?

 All cribs should be adjustable so you can change the height of it easily.
 The higher level is suitable for infants between 0 and 4 months old.
 A higher crib height is ideal for parents who don’t want to bend too low to pick up their baby.
 Then there is a middle height and the lowest setting of your crib.